 Dropshipping in South Africa is a topic that is recently attracting a lot of interest but information on how to operate it is very limited.
 Internationally, it is an income strategy that has allowed people who have access to an audience to sell their products around the globe from anywhere in the world.

 If you are interested in Dropshipping from South Africa, it is possible to employ it as a supply method.
-There are people who have successfully used this model.
-There are also some challenges that exist to this model that are specific to South Africa.
+There are people who have successfully used this model for a limited time.
+There are some challenges that exist to this model that are specific to South Africa.
 In this article I will be giving you information on some of these obstacles that you can face as well as alternate solutions that people employ to this method.

 What Is Dropshipping